Charles A. Adeogun-Phillips: Education

-International legal career
+International Prosecution career

-Charles joined the Office of the Prosecutor (OTP) at the United Nations International Criminal Tribunal for Rwanda (UN-ICTR) as a legal adviser, from practice as a Solicitor in the United Kingdom, having been appointed by the then Chief Prosecutor of the UN-ICTY/UN-ICTR, Justice Louise Arbour (Judge of the Supreme Court of Canada and later UN High Commissioner for Human Rights) in January 1998.
+Charles joined the Office of the Prosecutor (OTP) at the United Nations International Criminal Tribunal for Rwanda (UN-ICTR) from practice in the United Kingdom, having been appointed by the then Chief Prosecutor of the UN-ICTY/UN-ICTR, Justice Louise Arbour (Judge of the Supreme Court of Canada and later UN High Commissioner for Human Rights) in January 1998.
+What he had initially thought would be a short-term sabbatical from the rigors of regular practice as a criminal defense solicitor in the City of London, eventually lasted for well over a decade.

-In March 2001, at the age of 35, the then Chief Prosecutor of the UN-ICTY/UN-ICTR, Ms. Carla Del Ponte (former Attorney-General of Switzerland), appointed him as a senior trial attorney and lead prosecution counsel for the Kibuye and Kigali-Rural trial teams in the OTP.
-His mandate was to lead teams of international criminal lawyers and investigators in the prosecution of persons who bore the greatest responsibility for the massacres in the Kibuye, Bisesero and Bugesera regions – the main Tutsi strongholds during the 1994 Rwandan genocide.
-He also served as head of special investigations at the UN-ICTR between 2008 and 2009, having been appointed in that capacity by the then Chief Prosecutor of the UN-ICTR, Justice Hassan B. Jallow (Chief Justice of The Gambia).
+Between January 1998 and June 2010, Charles successfully led teams of international prosecutors in 12 precedent-setting genocide trials, wherein he obtained genocide convictions against 12 out of a total of 62 defendants convicted by the ICTR and is widely regarded as one of the leading, most experienced, and successful genocide prosecutors in the world.

-For over a decade, between 2000 and 2010, Charles successfully led teams of international prosecutors and investigators in 12 precedent-setting and complex genocide and war crimes trials before the UN-ICTR, making him arguably one of the most experienced and successful genocide prosecutors in history.
+His elevation as lead prosecutor before an international court at the age of 34, by the then Chief Prosecutor of the ICTY/ICTR, Ms. Carla Del Ponte (former Attorney-General of Switzerland), was equally unrivalled.
+He also, between 2007 and 2008, doubled as head of special investigations in the Office of the Prosecutor, under the leadership of Justice Hassan B. Jallow (Chief Justice of The Gambia).

-With the Nuremberg and Tokyo’s war crimes trials in the 1940s serving as his only precedents, Charles’s work as a lead prosecutor, fighting for justice on behalf of over 800,000 victims of the worst crimes ever known to mankind, placed him in the forefront of several pioneering developments in the field of international humanitarian and criminal law, cumulating in his citation in the maiden edition of “Who’s Who in Public International Law” in 2007 and in the International Year Book and Statesmen's Who's Who in 2011.
+His mandate as lead prosecutor was to lead and direct teams of international prosecutors and investigators in the trials of persons who bore the greatest responsibility for the massacres of men women and children in the Kibuye, Bisesero and Bugesera regions – the main Tutsi strongholds during the 1994 Rwandan genocide.

-The joint genocide trial which he led between 2001 and 2002 of Dr. Gerard Ntakirutimana and his father, Pastor Elizaphan Ntakirutimana– the leader of the Seventh Day Adventist Church who was transferred to the UN Court from the United States – was the subject of a book written by the American author, Philip Gourevitch, entitled We Wish to Inform You That Tomorrow We Will Be Killed with Our Families.
+The joint genocide trial which he led between 2001 and 2002 of Dr. Gerard Ntakirutimana and his father, Pastor Elizaphan Ntakirutimana– the then leader of the Seventh Day Adventist Church who was transferred to the UN Court from the United States – was the subject of a book written by the American author, Philip Gourevitch, entitled We Wish to Inform You That Tomorrow We Will Be Killed with Our Families.

 He also led the trial of serial rapist Mikaeli Muhimana, involving charges of sexual violence and cruelty against women, between 2004 and 2005.
 The Muhimana case clarified and developed the jurisprudence of the international criminal tribunals on the legal elements and definition of the crime of rape in the context of large scale and widespread international crimes.